jaydickson02/Everything/docs/DND/The Desert Mirage/01 Characters/Karis Sandlight.md

-A desert nomad living near [[The Parched Peak]] who studies the stars.
+A desert nomad living near at the [[cactus caverns]] south of the [[The Parched Peak]] who studies the stars.
 She can provide crucial information about the constellation "[[The Lorekeeper]]" and when it can be observed.

 ![[Karis.png]]